 Pipe abrasion and the associated erosion loss is a major concern in any slurry pipeline system.
 Efforts are constantly being made to improve pipeline structure and materials for a variety of industries.

-Slurry pipelines can be made of many different materials such as carbon steel, alloy steel, hardened steel, stainless steel, abrasion resistant lined pipes, and non-ferrous pipes, HDPE etc. The material of the pipeline is generally selected based on the application and cost.
+Slurry pipelines can be made of many different materials such as carbon steel, alloy steel, hardened steel, stainless steel, abrasion resistant lined pipes, and non-ferrous pipes, HDPE etc. The material of the pipeline is generally selected based on the application, material being pumped, and cost.

 The use of non-ferrous slurry pipelines is increasing day to day around the world.

-High-density polyethylene (HDPE) is extensively used for applications such as mine tailings due to its ultrahigh molecular weight.
+High-density polyethylene (HDPE) is extensively used for applications such as mine tailings due to its ultrahigh molecular weight and resistance to abrasiveness.
 It has a much better life expectancy than unlined carbon steel pipes, especially when dealing with abrasive or corrosive slurries.

 Polyurethane is generally used for in-plant slurry piping.
 It is flexible and resistant to heat and corrosion.